No-Regret Learning in Bilateral Trade via Global Budget Balance: Repeated Bilateral Trade

-In this paper we study the repeated bilateral trade problem in an online learning setting.
-We consider an oblivious adversary that generates the sequence of valuations up-front and introduce the global budget balance property.
+We study repeated bilateral trade problem in an online learning setting, where the learner has to enforce global budget balance and the sequence of valuations is generated by an oblivious adversary.

-\paragraph{The learning protocol.} At each time step $t$, a new pair of buyer and seller arrives, characterized by valuations $b_t \in [0,1]$ and $s_t\in [0,1]$, respectively.
+\xhdr{The learning protocol.} The learner repeatedly interacts with the environment according to the following protocol (see also pseudocode).
+At each time step $t$, a new pair of buyer and seller arrives, characterized by valuations $b_t \in [0,1]$ and $s_t\in [0,1]$, respectively.
 Without knowing $s_t$ and $b_t$, the learner posts two prices: $p_t \in [0,1]$ to the seller, and $q_t\in [0,1]$ to the buyer.
-If both the seller and the buyer accept (\ie $s_t \le p_t$ and $q_t \le b_t$), then the learner is awarded the increase in social welfare generated by the trade (\emph{a.k.a.} the \emph{gain from trade} ($\gft$)).
-In particular, the gain from trade at time $t$ is defined as per \Cref{eq:gft}.
-Note that the gain from trade can be negative since it can take values in the range $[-1,1]$.
-The learner does not observe directly the gain from trade or the valuations, but receives some feedback $z_t$.
-To simplify the notation, we use $\gft_t(p)$ instead of $\gft_t(p,p)$ when the same price is posted to both agents.
+If both the seller and the buyer accept (\ie $s_t \le p_t$ and $q_t \le b_t$), then the learner is awarded the gain from trade

+that corresponds to the increase in social welfare generated by the trade.
+To simplify the notation, we omit the second argument of $\gft_t$ (and of $\prof_t$) when the same price is posted to both agents.
+After posting the prices, the learner does \emph{not} observe directly the gain from trade or the valuations, but receives some feedback $z_t$.